 Graduate study is not for slackers.
 It takes focus and determination to pursue an advanced degree.
-That's why admissions committees examine your statement of purpose very closely—they want to see whether you have the right stuff to succeed in graduate school.
+That's why admissions committees examine your statement of purpose very closely—they want to see whether you have the right stuff to succeed in grad school.
+When writing your statement of purpose, focus on your specific plans and how the graduate program and its faculty will help you meet these goals.

 Different schools have different prompts.
 Nonetheless, they're all asking for the same four pieces of information: